dvrpc/automated-deployments-api/README.md

 When a webhook is successfully received, the API will run an Ansible playbook on the server it is deployed on, using a tag that associates a set of tasks in the playbook with the repository the webhook is coming from, to redeploy that app/API.

-The program uses a `GITHUB_TOKEN` secret in an ignored .env file.
+The program requires two environment variables in an ignored .env file:
+  - `GITHUB_TOKEN`.
 It should match the secret in the webhook configuration in each repository that we are setting up to have automated deployments.
+  - `PATH_TO_ANSIBLE_PROJECT`.
+The path to the Ansible project on the host (where the cloud-ansible repository is cloned to).